 We believe it most prudent to keep your liquid investments in a US brokerage account.
 It keeps things simple and recordkeeping costs down.

-You may own individual stocks and bonds in a non-US account with any consequences.
+You may own individual stocks and bonds in a non-US account.
 However, owning non-US mutual funds, exchange-traded funds (ETFs) and/or other non-US pooled investment vehicles, while also permitted, will entail payment of higher US taxes under PFIC accounting.

 If you do elect to hold a non-US (overseas) brokerage account, this may increase the costs of your tax reporting in the US as well (especially if you invest in non-US funds, because your CPA will have to file additional tax forms for you and these cost money).
 When investing as an expat, it is always best to keep matters as simple as possible.